Are you looking for some awesome destinations for day trips from London by train?

 By Mansoureh from Travel with Mansoureh

 When you think of England, what’s the first thing that comes to your mind?
 Tower of London?
 Big Ben?
 Being a history buff, with a special love for pre-historic stuff, for me, it is Stonehenge, which also happens to be one of the best day trips by train from London.

-Stonehenge is dating back to 4500 years old.
+Stonehenge dates back to 4500 years old.
 While its original function is not known for sure since there are no real documents for that old structure, the most widely accepted function is its use as a sun temple.
 Celebrating summer & winter solstice was important here.